 Long-Lease-and-Short-Let (Sonder Pattern)

 The Sonder model: taking long leases from landlords, furnishing and branding, and on-selling short-stay nights.
 After the Upper Tribunal decision, this falls outside TOMS.
-The operator makes a standard-rated supply at full sale price, registers and accounts for VAT on the gross.
+If this is you, you make a standard-rated supply at full sale price, and you register and account for VAT on the gross.

 Direct-Owned Serviced Accommodation